Application, Admission & Enrollment

 Please note: if you request payment in three installments, the refund can only be processed at least fifteen days after the final payment, which will occur within two to three months of your enrollment.

-If you declared yourself eligible for a scholarship during your online enrollment or re-enrollment but have not yet received the CROUS notification, you will be asked to pay the full tuition fee.
+If you indicated that you are a scholarship recipient during your online enrollment or re-enrollment but have not yet received your CROUS notification, you will be asked to pay the full tuition fee.

-How do I get a refund of my tuition fees if I am awarded a scholarship after enrolling?
+How do I get a refund of my tuition fees if I am approved for a scholarship after I have enrolled?

 Refunds are issued via bank transfer.
-You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your financial aid tier, and your bank account information (RIB), preferably in your name.
-If the refund is to be made to a third party’s bank account, you must include a third-party refund authorization form along with their bank account information.
+You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your financial aid level, and your bank account information, preferably in your name.
+If the refund is to be made to a third party’s bank account, you must include an authorization for third-party refund along with their bank account information.

 Payment of registration fees